 Lactation consultants may tell you that it’s just an old wives’ tale that eating broccoli, cauliflower, and other “gassy vegetables” leads to irritable, gassy babies.
 But ask any nursing mom about broccoli’s ability to create misery in breastfed infants and you will probably hear a very different tale.
-Is your broccoli-loaded lunchtime salad the culprit behind your baby's nighttime fussiness and
+Is your broccoli-loaded lunchtime salad the culprit?
+Possibly!

-Some nursing moms can add extra jalapenos to everything and still have completely content babies.
+Some nursing moms can add extra jalapeños to everything and still have completely content babies.
 But you might find that just a dash of pepper is enough to make your baby irritated and fussy for hours.
 How to spice it up food without causing Baby discomfort?
 Look for flavors that add zest without the heat.
-Add a splash of lime juice on your chicken, rather than hot sauce.
-If you need to skip the hot peppers in your stir fry, toss in some extra ginger for heat—ginger is one spice that may actually soothe your little one's tummy.

 That wonderfully warm slice of garlic bread you just inhaled might not taste so wonderful to your baby.
 Eating garlicky foods often leads to breast milk taking on the slight flavor of garlic (garlic odor can enter milk up to two hours after a meal).
 Some babies may grimace or fuss at the breast if they detect garlic’s telltale aroma.

 If eating a sandwich or plate of pasta before a nursing session results in your baby developing such symptoms as inconsolable crying, obvious pain, or bloody stools, it could point to a wheat allergy.
 To check for an allergy or sensitivity, eliminate wheat-containing foods from your diet for two to three weeks.
-If your baby’s symptoms improve, or completely disappear, you have probably found your culprit—and will need to continue avoiding wheat.
-Baby still experiencing discomfort?
-Try this “elimination diet” approach with other suspect foods—one by to one—to get to the bottom of your baby’s symptoms.
+If your baby’s symptoms progress, have them checked with a doctor for allergies.

 Ditch the dairy?
 It’s common knowledge that many babies are intolerant to cow’s milk-based formula.
 But when you drink milk or eat other dairy products (yogurt, ice cream, and cheese), these same allergens enter your breast milk.
-According to LLLI, symptoms of an allergy or sensitivity to dairy include colic and vomiting, sleeplessness, and eczema—dry, rough, red skin patches which can progress to open, weeping sores.
+According to LLLI, symptoms of an allergy or sensitivity to dairy include colic and vomiting.
+We certainly don’t want that for our little one.

 Allergies to corn are common among young children, but how can you be certain your baby’s discomfort and rashiness are really due to those tasty tacos you had for dinner?
 If you are not quite sure if corn is the food you need to eliminate, start keeping a detailed food diary.
-Be specific about what you ate (write “corn chips” instead of the generic “chips”) and note any allergy symptoms experienced by your baby that day.
-If you notice a pattern of baby’s colic or periods of crying increasing after you’ve eaten corn-based foods, it is probably a good idea to start a corn elimination diet.
+Be specific about what you ate (write “corn chips” instead of “chips”).

 Experts have found that the stronger the family history is for a particular food allergy, the greater the risk and the earlier the infant is likely to show symptoms.
 In other words, if your child’s father has a shellfish allergy, but you have no problem with shrimp and lobster, you still might want to give shellfish a pass while breastfeeding.

 Egg allergies (usually in the form of a sensitivity to egg whites) are common in young children.
 But because eggs lurk in all sorts of foods, from bread and snack foods to ice cream, it may be a difficult allergy to pinpoint.
-Another tactic for breastfeeding moms who suspect their child has a food allergy is to eliminate all of the most allergenic foods at once (dairy, soy, egg whites, wheat, peanuts and tree nuts, and shellfish).
-After two weeks, each allergenic food is added back one by one, allowing up to four days in between to evaluate the child for rashes and other symptoms.
+Another tactic for breastfeeding moms who suspect their child has a food allergy is to eliminate all of the most allergenic products from their diet entirely.

 Love the soothing power of peppermint tea?
 Unfortunately, certain compounds in the minty herb may reduce your milk supply, especially if you guzzle several cups a day, according to herbalists (peppermint tea is often used as a holistic remedy to help halt milk production once weaning is complete).

 Related to the mint family, parsley is another herb that may reduce your milk supply if ingested in large quantities.
 If you are a fan of herbal remedies, double check to make sure any supplements you take don’t contain significant amounts of parsley.
-However, dressing up your dinners with a garnish of parsley, or eating the occasional bowl of tabouleh, probably won’t affect your breast milk supply.
+However, dressing up your dinners with a garnish of parsley, or eating the occasional bowl of it won’t make much of an impact.